openaps/AndroidAPSdocs/docs/EN/Getting-Started/Pump-Choices.md

 * The Combo vibrates on the end of TBRs, the Dana* R vibrates (or beeps) on SMB.
 At night time you are likely to be using TBRs more than SMB.
 The Dana* RS is configurable that it does neither beeps or vibrates.

 * Reading the history on the RS in a few seconds with carbs makes it possible to switch phones easily while offline and continue looping as soon a soon as some CGM values are in.

+* Insulet Omnipod Eros requires a pod communication device such as RileyLink/Orangelink etc. The newer omnipod DASH does not since it communicates with your phone directly via Bluetooth.

 * All pumps AndroidAPS can talk with are waterproof on delivery.
 Only the Dana pumps are also "waterproof by warranty" due to the sealed battery compartment and reservoir filling system.